-Courthouse Lake (Chaska) and Little Long Lake (Minnetrista) are scheduled to receive their standard Winter-Season quotas of rainbow trout yearlings (2,000 and 500, respectively), to be ready for the Opener January 14.
-Projected average size at stocking is 0.75 lb for Courthouse Lake fish and 0.7 lb for Little Long Lake fish.
-At Courthouse Lake, survivors from previous stockings (most recently 1,000 rainbow trout yearlings & 140 combined adult rainbow trout and brown trout) will also be available.
+Courthouse Lake (Chaska) and Little Long Lake (Minnetrista) received their standard Winter-Season quotas of rainbow trout yearlings (2,000 and 500, respectively) for the January 14 Opener.
+Average size was 0.75 lb for Courthouse Lake fish and 0.7 lb for Little Long Lake fish.
+At Courthouse Lake, survivors from previous stockings (most recently 1,000 rainbow trout yearlings & 140 combined adult rainbow trout and brown trout) are also available.
+Remaining yearling rainbow trout stocked into Christmas Lake (Shorewood) in spring 2016 are also an option.

-A new trout-fishing opportunity is available for this Opener-- Quarry Lake in Shakopee (Scott County).
+A new trout-fishing opportunity is available starting this season-- Quarry Lake in Shakopee (Scott County).
 It will be managed for yearling rainbow trout.
 It is located totally within the City of Shakopee's Quarry Lake Park , near ValleyFair, and subject to the City's park hours, access, and City Code.
-This lake will have 15,000 yearling rainbow trout available, with an average size of 1/3 lb each.
+This lake had 15,000 yearling rainbow trout stocked before Winter Opener, with an average size of 1/3 lb each.

 See our Trout Waters page for more details about local trout-fishing management and opportunities.